Responding to inaccurate Forum comment about

 the pressure above a very small orifice in the outlet of the regulator.

-Typically it is about 0.025 inches.
+Typically the orifice is about 0.025 inches.
 It takes about 40 psi above the

 small orifice to flow 25 CFH.
 Why do they have such high pressure?

-So the flow will be constant when spatter builds in the torch, as you bend
+So the flow will be constant when spatter builds in the gun nozzle and as you bend

 Typically the pressure needed at the inlet to a

-welder/feeder is 3 to 7 psi.
-By having about 40 psi above the small
+welder/feeder is 3 to 7 psi and vary was you weld and the cable is bent etc. By having about 40 psi above the small

 orifice the flow will remain at the flow you set.